 Table of Contents

 Recently, there have been numerous reports that IT companies are laying off employees.
-Nevertheless, Hyderabad’s real estate market is expected to witness good buyer demand, despite sluggishness in the IT sector, which is the major job creator.
+Nevertheless, the real estate market in Hyderabad is expected to witness good buyer demand, despite sluggishness in the IT sector, which is the major job creator.

 Although the current economic scenario may impact Hyderabad’s realty market, it will be a temporary phenomenon, insists Ashish R Puravankara, managing director, Puravankara Limited.
 “Moreover, the state’s economy does not solely depend on one segment.
 The advent of the start-up culture and the growing retail industry, have opened up new job avenues.
 Consequently, these factors will sustain the growth of the real estate sector, even if there is a slack in the IT sector,” he explains.